8 Learning Styles | Overview and Types

 Solitary learners usually prefer learning on their own.
 They study privately and do not rely on others for assistance when solving a problem or studying.

-Since individuals who are predominantly solitary learners prefer to work alone, oftentimes they spend a lot of time trying to solve difficult problems before seeking any assistance.
-That notwithstanding, the solitary learning style is not inferior to the other learning style.
+Since predominantly solitary learners prefer to work alone, they spend a lot of time trying to solve difficult problems before seeking any assistance.
+That notwithstanding, the solitary learning style is not inferior to the other learning styles.

 Conclusion